eitansuez/omni-guide/docs/mesh.md

 The overall procedure was very similar to ingress and egress:

-- provision the gateway or waypoint,
+- Provision the gateway or waypoint.
-- associate the proxy with specific services (not applicable for the ingress use case)
+- Associate the proxy with specific services (not applicable for the ingress use case).
-- define traffic policies (routing rules and others) such as HTTPRoutes and possibly DestinationRule's
+- Define traffic policies (routing rules and others) such as HTTPRoutes and possibly DestinationRule's.
-- apply security policies such as AuthorizationPolicy resources.
+- Apply security policies such as AuthorizationPolicy resources.